Expensify/App/PERFORMANCE_AUDIT_LOG.md

 - Composer re-renders: ~8x

 I know want to check if i can even get the component to re-render less, afterwards i want to optimize the children to not re-render if not necessary.

+### Moving the suggestions out

+I figured that there are a lot of state updates just for the suggestions.
+I am moving that to a new component.

+When testing to just remove the suggestion logic I get the following:

+- ReportActionCompose re-renders: ~4x
+- Composer re-renders: ~6x